CATEGORIES

 the basic idea of a cable is to provide a path for this signal which DOES NOT ALTER the signal.
 DESIGN centred on physics principles

-of electrical conductivity combined with complete purity of metallurgy
+of electrical conductivity combined with complete purity of metallurgy is I

 • Why choose TEFLON?
 Dielectric quality is an important factor when designing cable.
 The

-manufacturers avoid using it.
-Our TEFLON
+avoid using it.
+Our TEFLON is

-is the highest MILSPEC
+the highest MILSPEC grade

 • Design of